arangodb/docs/3.7/data-modeling-collections-database-methods.md

     are stored in hexadecimal human-readable format.
 This key generator can be used in a single-server or cluster to generate "seemingly random" keys.
 The keys produced by this key generator are not lexicographically sorted.

+    Please note that keys are currently only guaranteed to be truly ascending in single server deployments.
+The reason is that document keys can be generated not only by the DB server, but also by coordinators (of which there are normally multiple instances).
+While each component still generates an ascending sequence of keys, the overall sequence (mixing the results from different components) may not be ascending.
+ArangoDB 3.10 changes this behavior so that collections with only a single shard can provide truly ascending keys.

   - *allowUserKeys*: if set to *true*, then it is allowed to supply own key values in the *_key* attribute of a document.
 If set to *false*, then the key generator will solely be responsible for